AaltoSciComp/scicomp-docs/rse/for-grant-applicants.rst

     implementation of the research plan or action plan (or equivalent).
 Short-term research, studies or other assignments may also be carried out in the form of outsourced services."
 So, consider this in justifying the research plan.
+This doesn't seem to have been a problem in the past.

   * Don't call this subcontracting or purchasing.
 It's normal internal salary.